resucutie/discord-modding-archive/README.md

 - BetterDocs/DiscordSource
   - It was a famous website where BD plugins and themes are distributed.
 But these wasn't distributed without permission of the plugin and themes respective devs.
 Luckily for us it got shut down after a time.
 - Powercord VS Vizality
   - A fork of [Powercord](https://github.com/powercord-org) was made by Baked/dperolio called [Vizality](https://github.com/vizality).
-One of the Powercord devs, Bowser65, didn't liked to have the idea of a fork about his product, so he's trying his best to end this fork.
+One of the Powercord devs, Bowser65, didn't liked to have the idea of a fork ofFix  her product, so she's trying her best to end this fork.
 But really nobody asked for a war against it.
 - Powercord New License
   - Some weeks after Vizality's fork was known, Powercord devs made a new license for the project called [Porkord](https://github.com/powercord-org/powercord/blob/v2/LICENSE).
 One theory to why this license exists is to try stop Vizality's development, since it only allows forks if a permission is given from devs.
 Read that quote:
   > All Rights Reserved.
 You are not allowed to redistribute this software, or use